 Fertilizer, temperature, & humidity

 I have my plant next to my little Thai constellation in the Ikea greenhouse cabinet with a little humidity gauge.
 The humidity levels always stay a bit higher in there form the ambient moisture and wet LECA propagations.
 You can also set a humidifier right next to your plant to help with moisture in the air.

-Monstera deliciosa albo variegata growth patterns, repotting, and leaf size
+Growth patterns, repotting, & leaf size

 When compared to monstera deliciosa and Thai constellation monstera plants, albo monsteras also have more of a draping, vining growth pattern.
 THat’s because the space between albo monstera leaves is longer.